txt/mase/transfer.md

 Example:

-* training data set: ivy-1.1
+* Training data set: ivy-1.1
-* learner: CART, randomForests, Logistic Regresssion and so on.
+* Learner: CART, randomForests, Logistic Regresssion and so on.
-* predicting data set: ivy-1.4
+* Predicting data set: ivy-1.4

 ![](https://github.com/txt/mase/blob/master/img/defect/WPDP.png)

 Such defect predictors are easy to use, widely-used, and useful.

-* easy to use: static code attributes can be automatically collected, even for very large systems.
+* Easy to use: static code attributes can be automatically collected, even for very large systems.
-* widely used: researchers and industrial practitioners use static attibutes to guide software quality predictors(NASA).
+* Widely used: researchers and industrial practitioners use static attibutes to guide software quality predictors(NASA).
-* useful: defect precitors often find the location of 70% (or more) defects in the code.
+* Useful: defect precitors often find the location of 70% (or more) defects in the code.

 Q: What's the problem/limitation of this paradigm?  data? attributes?